Affiliate links on Android Authority may earn us a commission. Learn more.

-Samsung’s Chromebook replacement charger comes from Superer, and it even features an extra-long seven-and-a-half-foot cable.
-It’s less powerful with a max output of 26W, but it works with both the Samsung Chromebook 2 and Chromebook 3.
-Newer Samsung options have switched to USB-C, so read on if this doesn’t fit your needs.
+This replacement Chromebook charger comes from Superer, and it even features an extra-long 10-foot cable.
+It’s pretty powerful, with a max output of 65W, but it works with modern Samsung Chromebooks, such as the Galaxy Chromebook 2 and Galaxy Chromebook 2 360.
+It’s also a very affordable option.

 Dell Chromebook charger

-These last two Chromebook replacement chargers are the most convenient and flexible options.
-Because they connect via USB-C, you can try these chargers with far more than just Chromebooks.
-You can easily use them to charge select Android phones, headphones, and power banks at varying speeds.
+These last two replacement Chromebook charger options are the most convenient and flexible options.
+Because they connect using a variety of swappable port tips that can accommodate far more than just Chromebooks.
+You can even use them to charge other electronics, such as small appliances, routers, and more.

 Chromebooks can struggle to charge for any number of reasons.
-You’ll want to make sure that there is no dirt in your charger or Chromebook and that the charger is firmly connected to your outlet.
+You’ll want to ensure that there is no dirt in your charger or Chromebook and that you’ve plugged the charger firmly into your outlet.